Notice to Employees When Selling a Business (TUPE)

 When TUPE applies to the sale of a business, the incoming employer will be stepping into the shoes of the outgoing employer.
 In this way, the new employer will effectively be taking on the rights, responsibilities and liabilities of the old employer towards all assigned employees.

-In broad terms, employee’s transferring to a new employer will continue to enjoy the same terms and conditions of employment and, with the exception of certain occupational pension arrangements, their existing employment rights will remain intact.
+In broad terms, employees transferring to a new employer will continue to enjoy the same terms and conditions of employment and, with the exception of certain occupational pension arrangements, their existing employment rights will remain intact.
 They will also carry over the same continuity of employment for the purposes of any statutory rights for which continuous service is a qualifying requirement, such as unfair dismissal — as well as any statutory or contractual rights where length of service impacts any entitlement, such as redundancy payments and notice periods on dismissal.

-The TUPE Regulations will usually render any dismissal automatically unfair where the sole or principal reason for the dismissal is the transfer, either before of after the transfer takes place.
-This is because, under TUPE, employees receive certain protections around dismissal and redundancy.
-However, if an employee is subsequently dismissed for reasons unconnected to the transfer, by reason of redundancy or otherwise, the 2 year qualifying service requirement to bring a claim for unfair dismissal or statutory redundancy pay will run from the original start date with their previous employer.
-An employee can also be lawfully dismissed prior to the sale of a business, provided the reasons for their dismissal are unconnected to the transfer.
+If an employee is subsequently dismissed for reasons unconnected to the transfer, by reason of redundancy or otherwise, the 2-year qualifying service requirement to bring a claim for ordinary unfair dismissal or statutory redundancy pay will run from the original start date with their previous employer.
+An employee can also be lawfully dismissed prior to the sale of a business, provided the reasons for their dismissal are unconnected to the transfer and a fair process is followed.

 Minimum notice periods for dismissal on sale of a business